-Here are four fantastic groups who help protect different parts of the route from the Northwest Angle in Minnesota to Key West, Florida.
+Here are some fantastic groups who help protect different parts of the route from the Northwest Angle in Minnesota to Key West, Florida and back.

 Friends of the Boundary Waters Wilderness leads the effort to protect and restore the Boundary Waters Canoe Area Wilderness from threats such as mining, logging, development, haze, noise, fire suppression, and loss of native species.
 The organization was formed in 1976 to protect this vulnerable area and two years later shepherded legislation through Congress that brought full protection to the Boundary Waters.

 Today, the Minnesota-based organization is a sentry against further harm in the BWCAW and the Quetico-Superior Ecosystem.
 Whether it is proposals for risky new mines next door to the 1,075,500 acre wilderness, proposals to impair the wilderness’ character with massive, lighted cell phone towers, or plans to harvest trees in a sensitive habitat, Friends’ ensures that a “voice of wilderness” is always heard.